 Wheat germ is the original OG health food, with claims of its reputed benefits dating back many decades.
 It's certainly a rich source of many common and unique plant-derived compounds.
 But is this nutrient-rich food still legitimate today?
-To help you figure this out, here is a summary of some of the clinical investigations and benefits of wheat germ, along with how much was used.
+To assist you in figuring this out, here is a summary of some clinical investigations and benefits of wheat germ, including details on the amount used.

 What Is Wheat Germ?

-Wheat germ is the nutritious innermost part of a wheat kernel.
+Germinated wheat is the nutritious innermost part of a wheat kernel.
 It is a small, nutrient-rich component that makes up only about 2-3% of the whole wheat kernel's weight but contains a significant portion of the wheat kernel's essential nutrients.
-Wheat germ is a concentrated source of various vitamins, minerals, healthy fats, protein, and fiber.
+It is a concentrated source of various vitamins, minerals, healthy fats, protein, and fiber.
 Fun fact: It takes about 40 pounds (640 oz) of wheat to make just 16 oz of wheat germ.

 What Germ Nutrition